acorn-io/runtime/docs/docs/60-Architecture/01-ten-thousand-foot-view.md

 Upon receiving requests from the CLI, the Acorn API server will take various actions.
 Here are a few examples of such actions:

-- To launch an Acorn App, the Acorn API server will create an instance of the `AppInstance.internal.acorn.io` CRD.
+- To launch an Acorn app, the Acorn API server will create an instance of the `AppInstance.internal.acorn.io` CRD.
-- To build an Acorn Image, where the CLI is expecting to have a long-lived interactive connection to the image building service (which is Buildkit), the Acorn API server just acts as a proxy.
+- To build an Acorn image, where the CLI is expecting to have a long-lived interactive connection to the image building service (which is Buildkit), the Acorn API server just acts as a proxy.
-- To display details about Acorn Images, it will make requests to internal and external registries.
+- To display details about Acorn images, it will make requests to internal and external registries.

 ### Controller

-The Acorn Controller is responsible for translating Acorn Apps into actual Kubernetes resources such as Deployments, Services, and PersistentVolumes.
-It handles the entire lifecycle of such applications and ensures that the Kubernetes resources remain in sync with the Acorn App definition.
+The Acorn Controller is responsible for translating Acorn apps into actual Kubernetes resources such as Deployments, Services, and PersistentVolumes.
+It handles the entire lifecycle of such applications and ensures that the Kubernetes resources remain in sync with the Acorn app definition.

 ### Buildkit and Internal Registry

 The image building service, Buildkit, and an internal image registry are deployed as sibling containers in a single pod.
-This simplifies the communication between the two components when Buildkit is building new Acorn Images.
+This simplifies the communication between the two components when Buildkit is building new Acorn images.